za-wa-n-go/ComfyUI_Zwng_Nodes/README.md

 ### Preview Image & Mask
 A simple preview node that overlays a mask onto an image.
 It is useful when combined with the Simple Photoshop Connector.

+### Simple Google Translater
+It uses googletrans and, while it is free, it has low stability and a character limit of 15k.
+However, it provides the necessary and sufficient functionality.
 <br>
 <br>
 ## にほんごVer